protonemedia/laravel-eloquent-where-not/README.md

 ## Features

-* Intvert your scope, or really any query constraint.
+* Flip/invert your scope, or really any query constraint.
 * Zero third-party dependencies.

 ## Support